Else Bostelmann

 Bostelmann's marine life paintings depicted the unbelievable sights that Beebe encountered from great depths in the ocean.
 "Had it not been for Mrs. Bostelmann's deftness in rapidly sketching what she saw, much of the color and drama would have been lost."

+Biography

-Bostelmann, born in Leipzig, Germany, attended private schools and spent her childhood in Germany and Austria.
-Prior to her marriage in 1909 to Monroe Bostelmann (1881-1920), she studied at the University of Leipzig and the Grand Ducal Academy in Weimar receiving a Gold Medal for drawing.
-In addition to the Königliche Akademie of Graphic Arts in Leipzig, Bostelmann studied with the well-known Russian artist Sascha Schneider (1870-1927) and German painter Ludwig von Hofmann (1861-1945).
-In America, she was a student of artists Howard Giles (1876-1955) and Bernard Klonis (1906-1957).
+Bostelmann, born in Leipzig, German Empire, attended private schools and spent her childhood in the German Empire and Austria-Hungary.
+Prior to her marriage in 1909 to Monroe Bostelmann (1881–1920), she studied at the University of Leipzig and the Grand Ducal Academy in Weimar, receiving a Gold Medal for drawing.
+In addition to the Königliche Akademie of Graphic Arts in Leipzig, Bostelmann studied with the well-known Russian artist Sascha Schneider (1870–1927) and German painter Ludwig von Hofmann (1861–1945).
+In America, she was a student of artists Howard Giles (1876–1955) and Bernard Klonis (1906–1957).